co-cart/co-cart/readme.txt

 == Changelog ==

+= v2.8.1 - 10th December, 2020 =

+* Added: Support for Pantheon.io so it no longer caches for guest customers.

+> This release introduces support for third party starting with web host.

 = v2.8.0 - 9th December, 2020 =

 * Enhanced: 📦 Load chosen shipping method when loading cart from session for the web.